Home

 pRaster.y = (1 - pNDC.y) / 2 * imageHeight;

-// store the point camera space z-coordinate (as a positive value)
+// Store the point's camera space z-coordinate (as a positive value)

 pRaster.z = -pCamera.z;

-Note that the coordinates of points or vertices in raster space are still defined as floating point numbers here and not integers (which is the case for pixel coordinates).
+It's important to note that the coordinates of points or vertices in raster space are still defined as floating-point numbers here, not integers (which is typically the case for pixel coordinates).

 What's Next?

-We now have projected the triangle onto the canvas and converted these projected vertices to raster space.
-Both the vertices of the triangle and the pixel live in the same coordinate system.
-We are now ready to loop over all pixels in the image and use a technique to find if they overlap a triangle.
-This is the topic of the next chapter.
+Having projected the triangle onto the canvas and converted these projected vertices to raster space, both the vertices of the triangle and the pixel now exist within the same coordinate system.
+We are now poised to iterate over all pixels in the image and employ a technique to determine if they overlap a triangle.
+This topic will be the focus of the next chapter.

 previousnext